 Nominating, Governance & Compensation Committee

-As specified in the Charter of the NGCC, which can be found in the company’s By-Laws (available at www.idorsia.com/by-laws), the NGCC consists of at least three, but no more than five, Non Executive Directors (NEDs).
+As specified in the Charter of the NGCC, which is an annex to the company’s By-Laws (available at www.idorsia.com/by-laws), the NGCC consists of at least three, but no more than five, NEDs.
 The NGCC members are individually elected, for a one-year term, by the shareholders at the AGM.
 Current members of the NGCC are Felix R. Ehrat (Committee Chair), Joern Aldag, Srishti Gupta, and Mathieu Simon.

 - determining the compensation strategy of the company;